Shotwick Hall: History

 The house was built in 1662 for Joseph Hockenhull, replacing an older fortified manor house.
 Internal alterations were made during the 20th century.
 The hall is recorded in the National Heritage List for England as a designated Grade II* listed building.

 Architecture

 Exterior

-Shotwick Hall is a small house constructed in brick.
+Shotwick Hall is a small house constructed of brick.
 It has red sandstone quoins, a Welsh slate roof, and large brick chimneys.
 The house has an E-shaped plan with two storeys and attics.
 The front is symmetrical with five bays.
 The lateral bays are wide and project forward; they have plain brick gables with finials.
 The central bay is much narrower and also projects forward, forming a two-storey porch.
 It has a stepped stone gable.
 Between the floors is a dentil brick band.
-Above the upper floor windows is a band that rises over the windows to form a hood mould.
+Above the upper floor windows is a band that rises over the windows to form a hoodmould.
 The windows date from the 20th century and have wooden mullions and transoms.
 The window above the door has two lights; all the other windows on the front have three.